MediaArea/MediaConch/download.md

 # Downloads

-## 15.06 Release Notes
+## 15.07 Release Notes

-This release of MediaConch CLI builds on the development of MediaInfo 0.7.74 and the previous MediaConch release.
-It includes a file parser, conformance checker, and XML structure export.
-MediaConch is intended for use on Matroska, FFV1, and/or PCM files.
+This release of MediaConch CLI focuses on the online shell, [MediaConchOnline](https://mediaarea.net/MediaConchOnline/).

 #### CLI

-New to this release is the ability to check files against Schematron documents for policy-based file conformance checking.
-Instructions and files for initially testing this phase of development are available on the [Demo page](demo.html).
+No updates this month.

 #### GUI

-The MediaConch GUI also includes updates to the ability to check files against Schematron documents and initial support for policy set and policy rule creation.
-Schematron files can be imported and exported into MediaConch.
+No updates this month.

 ### Online

-No release this month.
+Initial release of [MediaConchOnline](https://mediaarea.net/MediaConchOnline/).
+MediaConchOnline features the ability to create an account; to create, import, and develop checker policies; and to validate files.